-She is the author of six published children’s books; one of which is an iParenting Award winner.
+She is the author of nine published children’s books; one of which is an iParenting Award winner.

 Numerous academic positions with the University of Washington, including as a: